Shlomo Goren: Illegal excavation sites

 In the summer of 1983, Goren and several other rabbis joined Rabbi Yehuda Getz, who worked for the Religious Affairs Ministry at the Western Wall, in touring a chamber underneath the mount that Getz had illegally excavated, where the two claimed to have seen the Ark of the Covenant.
 The excavation was shortly discovered and resulted in a massive brawl between young Jews and Arabs in the area.
 The access tunnel to the chamber was quickly sealed with concrete by Israeli police.
-The sealed entrance can be seen from the Western Wall Tunnel, which opened to the public in 1996.

-Relationship with Christian organizations

-Goren, who was a strong supporter of alliances between Evangelical Christians and Israel, also denounced meetings between Israel and the Holy See, calling it "blasphemy beyond expression."

 Opposition to the Oslo Accords

 Goren also made headlines after his term as Chief Rabbi had expired.
 He was deeply opposed to the Oslo Accords and in 1993 declared that it was halakhically forbidden to dismantle any settlements in the Biblical Land of Israel, and encouraged any soldiers ordered to do so to refuse.
 In 1994, he announced that Halakha made it a duty for Jews to kill Yasser Arafat, because he endangered Jewish lives.